frappe/helm/faq.md

       $ kubectl scale -n <namespace> deployment <deployment-name> --replicas <number>
       ```

-      Redis Databases can be scaled out independently by installing separate Redis cluster Helm Chart(s).
-Use the hostname(s) provided by these helm chart(s) as `redisCacheHost`, `redisQueueHost` and `redisSocketIOHost`.
+      Redis Databases can be scaled independently by installing separate Redis cluster Helm Chart(s).
+Use the hostname(s) provided by these helm chart(s) as `redisCacheHost`, `redisQueueHost`, and `redisSocketIOHost`.

       It is unsure whether scheduler can be scaled out.
-It is set to 1 replica by default.
+It is set to `replica: 1` by default.
   - question: How do I edit files and directories on sites volume?
     answer: |
       Create file named `volume-editor.yaml`